This easy blackened chicken recipe features a bold spice rub that can be prepared ahead of time for a quick, easy, healthy (keto!) dinner.

 Ingredient Notes and Substitutions

-- Blackened seasoning: smoked paprika, ground cumin, garlic powder, onion powder, dried oregano, salt, black pepper and cayenne pepper.
+- Spice blend: smoked paprika, ground cumin, garlic powder, onion powder, dried oregano, salt, black pepper and cayenne pepper.

 - Chicken tenderloins: you could swap this for chicken breasts.
 If you use breasts, I recommend cutting them in half width-wise so they're thinner and cook quicker.

-- Fat: I prefer a fat with a high flash point like avocado oil, but butter or olive oil work well too (it will likely smoke more).
+- Fat: I prefer a fat with a high flash point like avocado oil (vegetable oil works too), but butter or olive oil work well too (it will likely smoke more).

-- Mix the blackened seasoning: combine all of the spices in a small bowl or dish.
+- Mix the blackening spices: combine all of the spices in a small bowl or dish.
 Pat the chicken tenders dry with paper towels and bursh the melted butter or oil on top.

-- Dip: press each piece of chicken into the seasoning and push down to create a thick, even coat across both sides.
+- Dip: press each piece of chicken into the spice blend and push down to create a thick, even coat across both sides.

-- Sear and cook: Brush the bottom of a heavy-bottomed or cast-iron skillet over medium-high heat with butter or oil.
-When the oil is hot, place the chicken tenders in the skillet and cook for 2-3 minutes without moving to create a blackened crust.
-Flip the chicken tenders over and cook for another 2-3 minutes, until the internal temperature reaches 160-165°F.
+- Sear and cook: Brush the bottom of a heavy-bottomed or cast iron skillet over medium-high heat with butter or oil.
+When the oil is rippling, place the chicken tenders in the hot pan and cook for 2-3 minutes without moving to create a blackened crust.
+Flip the chicken tenders over and cook for another 2-3 minutes, until the internal temperature reaches 160-165°F. The cooking time may vary based on how large your tenders are.

 Tips For Making Blackened Chicken Tenders